gyakoo/cpoly/README.md

 # cpoly
 Testing some algorithms with polygons.<br/>
-OpenGL viewer provided.
-Depends on GLFW which is included but also in https://github.com/glfw/glfw
+Sample in OpenGL provided, which depends on GLFW (included and also in https://github.com/glfw/glfw).

 # Polygon partitioning